Second-quantized Unruh-DeWitt detectors and their quantum reference frame transformations: Introducing second-quantized Unruh-DeWitt detectors

 This interaction Hamiltonian contains terms which describe excitation/de-excitation and emission/absorption as well as now also processes that change the number of UDW detectors, as well as the scattering of radiation off of UDW detectors.
 The emission of a photon from an atom, for example, is now modeled as the simultaneous annihilation of an excited (i.e., higher rest mass) UDW detector, the creation of an unexcited (i.e., lower rest mass) UDW detector and the creation of a photon.
 The corresponding terms in the interaction Hamiltonian are of the form $b^\dagger_0 a^\dagger b_1$ with their hermitean conjugates describing absorption.

 In most of what follows, for simplicity, we will focus on the resonant phenomena of emission and absorption, i.e., we only keep the rotating wave terms and neglect the counter-rotating terms.
-Further, we drop scattering terms and those terms in the interaction Hamiltonian that describe processes that change the number of UDW detectors.
+Further, we drop scattering terms (namely, those that do not change the internal state of the detector) and those terms in the interaction Hamiltonian that describe processes that change the number of UDW detectors.
 Therefore, we obtain the following resonant interaction Hamiltonian, $H_{int}^{(res)}$:

 For example, to describe spontaneous emissions, we can choose the initial state $\ket{\Psi(0)}$ to be a state with one UDW detector prepared in the excited state ($a=1$), and with the $\Phi$ field initially in its vacuum state: